magic-spells/scroll-progress/README.md

 ## How It Works

 - On initialization, the component calculates anchor positions relative to both the element and viewport.
-- Scroll progress is updated via `requestAnimationFrame` loops only when the element is visible in the viewport, leveraging `IntersectionObserver` for gating.
+- Scroll progress and velocity are updated via `requestAnimationFrame` loops only when the element is visible in the viewport, leveraging `IntersectionObserver` for gating.
+- **Velocity system** tracks scroll delta frame-to-frame and applies physics:
+  - Smooth velocity accumulation with configurable smoothing
+  - Friction and attraction to zero for natural decay
+  - Clean zero state when velocity reaches threshold
 - Resizes trigger recalculations of viewport and element anchors with a throttled resize event listener.
-- Scroll progress is exposed as a CSS variable (`--scroll-progress`) for smooth, GPU-accelerated animations with no scroll event listeners, improving performance.
+- Both scroll progress and velocity are exposed as CSS variables for smooth, GPU-accelerated animations with no scroll event listeners, improving performance.

 ---